Lulu Hope

 Books

 - The New Antiquarians by Michael Diaz-Griffith – A beautiful study of how historical influences can shape modern interiors, celebrating a new wave of designers who blend the past with contemporary aesthetics.
-Also, Michael himself is just a wonderful man with an amazing eye and vision, who I am lucky enough to have spent time with.
+Also, Michael himself is just a wonderful man with an amazing eye and vision, whom I am lucky enough to have spent time with.

 - A Visible Man by Edward Enninful – An inspiring take on vision, creativity, and storytelling in design, offering valuable insights into taste-making and artistic leadership.